-PBGC's exposure to losses from plan terminations and FDIC's exposure to losses from insured institutions that are classified as reasonably possible are disclosed in Note 18-Contingencies.
+PBGC's exposure to losses from plan terminations and FDIC's exposure to losses from insured institutions that are classified as reasonably possible are disclosed in Note 20-Contingencies.

-All other insurance and guarantee programs are accounted for in the consolidated financial statements in accordance with FASAB standards.
-For fiscal year 2019, insurance programs are accounted for pursuant to SFFAS No. 51, Insurance Programs.
+All other insurance and guarantee programs are accounted for in the consolidated financial statements in accordance with SFFAS No. 51, Insurance Programs.

-Programs that administer direct loans and loan guarantees, qualify as social insurance, authorized to engage in disaster relief activities, provide grants, provide benefits or assistance based on an individual's or a household income and/or assets, assume the risk of loss arising from federal government operations, that pay claims through an administrative or judicial role for individuals or organizations who claim they have been harmed by a federal entity, that indemnify contractors, agreement partners, and other third parties for loss or damage incurred while or caused by work performed for a federal entity, or workers' or occupational illness compensation programs that compensate current or former employees (or survivors) and certain third parties for injuries and occupational diseases obtained while working for a federal entity are excluded from insurance programs.
+Programs that administer direct loans and loan guarantees, qualify as social insurance, are authorized to engage in disaster relief activities, provide grants, provide benefits or assistance based on an individual's or a household income and/or assets, assume the risk of loss arising from federal government operations, pay claims through an administrative or judicial role for individuals or organizations who claim they have been harmed by a federal entity, indemnify contractors, agreement partners, and other third parties for loss or damage incurred while or caused by work performed for a federal entity, or are workers' or occupational illness compensation programs that compensate current or former employees (or survivors) and certain third parties for injuries and occupational diseases obtained while working for a federal entity are excluded from insurance programs.

-SFFAS No. 51 establishes three categories: 1) exchange transaction insurance programs other than life insurance, 2) non-exchange transaction insurance programs and 3) life insurance programs.
-For each category, SFFAS No. 51 provides specific accounting and reporting requirements.
-The implementation of SFFAS No. 51 did not have a significant effect on the beginning net position.
+There are three categories of insurance programs: 1) exchange transaction insurance programs other than life insurance; 2) non-exchange transaction insurance programs; and 3) life insurance programs.